drivers-seat/drivers-seat-api/docs/campaigns/call_to_action/README.md

 ## Adding Actions

 [Campaign Actions](../campaign_actions/README.md) define how a user may interact with the campaign.
+Here are some examples, see [Campaign Actions](../campaign_actions/README.md) for more in-depth information.

 Add an accept action presented as a button.